lisimo-design/accessible/README.md

 In HTML
+13--- Logo should have alt text

 25--- Images should include equivalent alternative text (alt text) in the markup/code.
+And title.

 29--- Create a Button is better to show and clik